Insurance can be a confusing topic, but it's important to make sure you have the coverage you need.

 Two Single Life Insurance Policies

-A single life insurance policy covers the life of one person.
+A single-life insurance policy covers the life of one person.
 If the policyholder dies while the policy is active, the insurer will issue a payout to the beneficiary.

-Single policies are easy to handle in the case of divorce.
+A single-life insurance policy is easy to handle in the case of divorce.
 Both of you can simply continue to maintain your policy after separating.

 Joint Life Insurance